Siragon/aosu/README.md

 #Getting Síragon AOSU

 To get the latest version of Síragon AOSU, visit the [www.siragon.com][1] and download AOSU to a folder on your PC desktop, .

 #Installing Síragon AOSU

 1. Verify that no previous version of Síragon AOSU is installed on PC.
-If a previous version of Síragon AOSU is installed, please remove before proceeding with AOSU installation.
-	?
-All Programs > Síragon > AOSU > Uninstall AOSU ? wait for AOSU program to be removed.
+If a previous version of Síragon AOSU is installed, please remove before proceeding with AOSU installation. *All Programs > Síragon > AOSU > Uninstall AOSU* wait for AOSU program to be removed.
 2. Open Síragon AOSU folder on PC desktop and double click AOSU icon to install program.

 #Firmware Upgrade Procedure